nischalkhanal205/ev-petrol-comp/README.md

 # EV VS Fuel

-Cost Comparision between Fuel Vehicles & Electric Vehicles
+Cost Comparison between Fuel Vehicles & Electric Vehicles

 We just want to show the people of Nepal, why they should go with expensive Electric Vehicles over cheap Petrol/Diesel Vehicles.
 Its time to bring the change !!
 ## Preview